Oracle: AI bet leads to rising debt and share price pressure

 Revenue by segment:

-• Cloud: 7.19 billion USD (+28% year-on-year)
+• Cloud: 7.19 billion USD (+28%)

-• Software: 5.72 billion USD (-1% year-on-year)
+• Software: 5.72 billion USD (–1%)

-• Hardware: 670 million USD (+2% year-on-year)
+• Hardware: 670 million USD (+2%)

-• Services: 1.35 billion USD (+7% year-on-year)
+• Services: 1.35 billion USD (+7%)

 Oracle maintained the guidance issued following its Q4 FY2025 report and delivered strong results in Q1 FY2026.
 Growth was driven primarily by cloud operations, particularly Oracle Cloud Infrastructure (OCI).
 Although revenue came in slightly below analyst forecasts, the report was received positively by the market, primarily due to the sharp increase in the contract backlog, which underpins future revenues.
 Total revenue stood at 14.93 billion USD, up 12% year-on-year but down 6% compared with the prior quarter.
 Non-GAAP operating profit rose to 6.24 billion USD, while net income reached 4.28 billion USD.
 GAAP EPS was 1.01 USD (down 2%), while non-GAAP EPS came in at 1.47 USD (+6%).
 Although just below expectations, a major positive was the surge in Remaining Performance Obligations (RPO) to 455 billion USD, up 359% from the previous year.

 The revenue mix shifted further towards cloud.
-The cloud segment contributed 7.19 billion USD (+28% year-on-year), now accounting for nearly half of total company revenue.
+The cloud segment contributed 7.19 billion USD (+28% year-on-year), now accounting for nearly half of total revenue.
 Software revenue declined to 5.72 billion USD, while Hardware rose to 670 million USD and Services to 1.35 billion USD.

 Capital returns to shareholders remain limited.
 In the quarter, Oracle repurchased about 0.4 million shares worth 93 million USD and declared its regular quarterly dividend of 0.50 USD per share, payable in October.
 Despite robust operating cash flow over the past twelve months (21.5 billion USD), the company is currently spending more than it generates: free cash flow over the same period was –5.88 billion USD.
 This reflects record investment in data centres, as Oracle rapidly expands capacity for cloud and AI workloads.
-For FY2026, the company plans to spend approximately 35 billion USD on building out such infrastructure.
+In FY 2026, the company plans to spend approximately 35 billion USD on building out such infrastructure.

 Management expects the cloud business to accelerate.
 In Q2 FY2026, Oracle forecasts total revenue growth of 12–14% in constant currency and EPS in the range of 1.61–1.65 USD.
 Cloud revenue is projected to rise by more than 30%.
 The company raised guidance for OCI separately: growth of 77% year-on-year is expected, to 18 billion USD, with a long-term target of 144 billion USD by FY2030.
 Oracle also reported large-scale collaborations with major cloud providers (Microsoft Azure, AWS and Google Cloud) and the construction of 71 joint data centres, 37 of which are already in the launch phase.
 Database revenue in the multi-cloud environment increased more than fifteenfold year-on-year.
 Among Oracle’s key partners are OpenAI, xAI, Meta, NVIDIA and AMD, all of which are actively using OCI for AI workloads.